 Placement in Home

-If you have the opportunity to build or remodel your home, the laundry room should located in an area without stairs.
+If you have the opportunity to build or remodel your home, the laundry room should be located in an area without stairs.
 If the home is two story, consider a laundry chute from the second floor to avoid having to carry baskets of clothes down steps.

 A laundry room near the master bedroom usually eliminates the most amount of walking.